apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 2. Run `nodemon` from your project root folder to start your site with watching enabled.

 {% hint style='info' %}
 When running `nodemon` from the project root, you don't need to provide any target or arguments.
-It will start `app.js` autmoatically by default.
+It will start `app.js` automatically by default.
 The configuration is found in `package.json` which was created when you installed the `apostrophe-cli` tools.
 You can adjust these settings to your needs.
 {% endhint %}

 Now, every time you change a file in your project, Nodemon will restart your application.